ChanghaoStudy/Real-time-Motion-Correction-Plug-In/README.md

 # **If you just want to test the algorithm, run 'main_online.ipynb' in the 'Algorithm' folder.**

+#Citation
+If you use this code please cite the corresponding papers where original methods appeared
+"""
+@article{li2022open,
+  title={An Open-Source Real-Time Motion Correction Plug-In for Single-Photon Calcium Imaging of Head-Mounted Microscopy}, author={Li, Mingkang and Liu, Changhao and Cui, Xin and Jung, Hayoung and You, Heecheon and Feng, Linqing and Zhang, Shaomin}, journal={Frontiers in Neural Circuits}, pages={59}, year={2022}, publisher={Frontiers}
+}
+"""

 # How to use it ?
 1、Run the software as follows